MShekow/github-app-installation-token/README.md

 ## Alternatives

-For **GitHub Actions** you can use https://github.com/jnwng/github-app-installation-token-action or https://github.com/tibdex/github-app-token.
+If you use **GitHub Actions** you can use https://github.com/jnwng/github-app-installation-token-action or https://github.com/tibdex/github-app-token.

-If you are looking for a Docker-based alternative, define a (Docker) _container-based_ job in your CI/CD pipeline, that starts a Node.js-based image.
-Use https://github.com/gagoar/github-app-installation-token.
-At the time of writing this README, however, that repository seemed to lack maintenance.
+If you are looking for a _Docker-based_ alternative, define a (Docker) _container-based_ job in your CI/CD pipeline, that starts a Node.js-based image.
+Use https://github.com/gagoar/github-app-installation-token to install a Node-based CLI tool that can retrieve App installation access tokens.
+At the time of writing this README, however, that repository seemed to lack maintenance, which is why I created this tool.